Angram, Muker

-Angram is a hamlet in the Yorkshire Dales in the Richmondshire district of North Yorkshire, England.
-It is situated near to Keld to the north and Thwaite to the south.
+Angram is a hamlet in the Yorkshire Dales in the county of North Yorkshire, England.
+It is near Keld to the north and Thwaite to the south.
 Angram forms part of the civil parish of Muker.

 Governance

-The hamlet is within the Richmond (Yorks) parliamentary constituency, which is under the control of the Conservative Party.
-The current Member of Parliament, since the 2015 general election, is Rishi Sunak.
+The hamlet is within the Richmond and Northallerton parliamentary constituency, which is under the control of the Conservative Party.
+The Member of Parliament since the 2015 general election has been Rishi Sunak.

-Angram also falls within the Hawes, High Abbotside and Upper Swaledale ward of Richmondshire District Council and the Upper Dales Electoral Division of North Yorkshire County Council.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 Geography

-The hamlet is located on the B6270 between Thwaite and Keld below Great Shunner Fell and close to a small beck named Skeb Skeugh.
+The hamlet is on the B6270 between Thwaite and Keld below Great Shunner Fell and close to a small beck named Skeb Skeugh.
 The area around this beck, known as Angram Bottoms, has been designated a Site of Special Scientific Interest (SSSI).
-It is made of seven fields covering 24.2 acres supporting a diverse habitat of flora.
+It is made up of seven fields covering 24.2 acres supporting a diverse habitat of flora.
 A combination of mire and wet grassland, due to many sinkholes and springs.
 Plants in the wet grasslands that can be found here include sharp-flowered rush, lesser spearwort, slender tufted-sedge, bottle sedge, common marsh-bedstraw, northern marsh-orchid, marsh-marigold and meadowsweet.
 Other areas of marsh support marsh lousewort, carnation sedge, flea sedge, star sedge, marsh valerian and marsh violet.